Measuring malaria

 The most direct way to calculate the number of deaths from malaria would have been if the death of every Indian was medically certified.
 In India, the Medical Certification of Cause of Death (MCCD) system documents causes of death using standardised medical certifications provided by medical practitioners after a death.
 The consolidated report provides mortality data, helping identify disease patterns, allocate resources, and monitor health interventions effectively.

 NCVBDC mortality data is limited by the same underreporting challenges affecting its case data.
-For instance, in 2021, it recorded only 77 malaria deaths, significantly lower than all other estimates.
+For instance, in 2022, it recorded only 83 malaria deaths, significantly lower than all other estimates.

-IHME, through its GBD study,uses statistical models that account for underreporting and misclassification, offering broader estimates of malaria mortality.
+IHME, through its GBD study, uses statistical models that account for underreporting and misclassification, offering broader estimates of malaria mortality.
 The primary data sources include government registries and providers like Institute of Health Systems (India), Indian Council of Medical Research (ICMR) and State Bureau of Health Intelligence & Vital Statistics.
 However, it relies heavily on modelling.
 The dataset also provides upper and lower values of mortality and incidence estimates or the confidence interval.
 This indicates the range within which the true value is likely to fall.
 These intervals are crucial for understanding the reliability of the estimates and comparing trends across regions or time.

-Since SRS does not offer a state-wise breakdown of deaths, we turn to the IHME GBD study for state-level mortality data, despite its limitations.
+As a result, we use the SRS, a direct survey of a large sample of households, for estimates of mortality from disease for this piece.
+Since the SRS does not offer a state-wise breakdown of deaths, we turn to the IHME GBD study for state-level mortality data, despite its limitations.

-[1] Strategic Action Plan for Malaria Control in India 2012-17
+[1] Strategic Action Plan for Malaria Control in India 2012-17.

-[2] National Centre for Vector Borne Diseases Control (NCVBDC) reporting format
+[2] National Centre for Vector Borne Diseases Control (NCVBDC) reporting format.

-[3] Report on Medical Certification of Cause of Death, 2020
+[4] Report on Medical Certification of Cause of Death, 2022.

-[4] Sample Registration System - Cause of Death in India, 2017-19
+[5] Sample Registration System - Cause of Death in India, 2021-23.